-Startups and innovative technology have become so synonymous with one another, that many people now think that you can’t create one without the other.
-And while it is necessary to have an understanding of the technology that you’re building, you actually don’t need to be a developer or engineer or computer scientist to launch an impactful company.
+Startups and innovative technology have become so synonymous with one another.
+So synonymous that many people now think that you can’t create one without the other.
+It is necessary to have an understanding of the technology that you’re building.
+However, you actually do not need to be a developer or engineer or computer scientist to launch an impactful company.

 If you’re an aspiring entrepreneur who wants to launch a tech startup but doesn’t have much tech experience, this blog post will give you the wisdom you need to build your dream company, featuring insights from Weiting Liu, the founder and CEO of Codementor.